 After generating a profit, your final goal should be sustainability.
 When you feel confident that your business can sustainably generate a profit, you can begin to enjoy greater perks.

 Sustainability ensures that you have a regular paycheck (how much you make depends upon your financial goals).
-Additionally, financial freedom can allow you to hire employees so that you have more time for yourself and your family.
+Additionally, financial freedom can allow you to hire employees so that you as the gym owner can have more time for yourself and your family.

-Today, Lab Athletics employs five people, and Jake is able to focus on more big picture decisions, such as how to grow his brand.
+Today, Lab Athletics employs five people, and Jake is able to focus on more big picture decisions, such as how to grow his brand as a gym owner.

 Step 6: Identify the type of person you want to join your gym.

 You should never build one gym that fits every type of client.
 Like any small business, you should have specific kinds of people in mind in your community.

 By defining who your target audience is, you can better understand what your customers need and how to deliver value to them.

 What is their income level?